 How Do We Collect and Store Personal Information?

 PeopleCheck collects personal information through a variety of means, such as (but not limited to), in person at PeopleCheck’s offices, verbally over the phone, in writing via email or fax, or through online sources, including PRIVI (PeopleCheck’s client and candidate management system) and HireRight Global (HRG), in instances where we utilise our global network of our parent company, HireRight in undertaking verifications and/or public record checks as part of your background checking.

 We encourage you to be vigilant about the protection of your own personal information when providing your information to PeopleCheck and choose the delivery avenue that best meets your own data disclosure expectations.

 We employ appropriate technical, administrative and physical procedures to protect personal information from unauthorised disclosure, loss, misuse, interference or alteration during its collection, use, disclosure and storage.
 We limit access to personal information to individuals with a business need consistent with the reason the information was provided.
 PeopleCheck has internal policies surrounding the management of personal information and is committed to training its people to ensure compliance with these policies.
 We keep personal information only for as long as it is required for business purposes or as required by law.

-It is necessary for us to store your information and this may be done through a variety of means, such as (but not limited to): electronically on PeopleCheck’s web-based document management and storage system, PRIVI (hosted in the USA) and back up disks; and, hard copy onsite at PeopleCheck offices and offsite at secure storage facilities.
+It is necessary for us to store your information and this may be done through a variety of means, such as (but not limited to): electronically on PeopleCheck’s web-based document management and storage system, PRIVI (hosted in the USA), HRG (hosted in the UK); and backups; and hard copies onsite at PeopleCheck offices.